ANewPersona/TenebrisWiki/Worldbuilding/MainJournal.md

 	8. [[Gildmere]] – The Gilded Kingdom of False Peace
 	9. [[Skyreach]] – The Floating Kingdom
 	10. [[Duskvale]] – The Hollow Kingdom

-A vast, empty land with cities untouched by time.
-No one knows who lived here before… or where they went.
 - What key buildings exist (castles, temples, government buildings)?
 - Are there travel hubs (train stations, ports, airships, spaceports)?
 - What shops, markets, and vendors are common?